Xuxu1215/my_literature_review/docs/source/2020/01/contents.md

 ### **First pass: general information**

 #### Category
-This paper present a large labeled Chest Radiograph Dataset.
+This paper present a large labeled Chest Radiograph Dataset and one automation labeler.

 #### Contribution
 There are three main contributions in this paper.
-First, this dataset consists of 224316

 ### **Second Pass: detail explaination**

+#### General information of CheXpert Dataset

+1. meta information

+View position from ViewCodeSequence_CodeMachine section, there are total 8 kind of machine code positon, there are:

+1. postero-anterior
+2. antero-posterior
+3. lateral
+4. left-lateral
+5. erect - 直立
+6. left anterior oblique - 左前斜
+7. recumbent - 卧式, this type is very little
+8. blank

+2. class

+There are totally 14 classes in this dataset, they are: Atelectasis 肺不张, Cardiomegaly 心脏肥大, Consolidation 肺实变, Edema - pulmonary edama 肺水肿, Enlarged Cardiomediastinum 纵膈扩大, Fracture 骨折, Lung Lesion 肺部病变, Lung Opacity 肺部浑浊, No Finding, Pleural Effusion 胸腔积液, Pleural Other 胸腔其它, Pneumonia 肺炎, Pneumothorax 气胸, Support Devices.

+In the original CheXpert paper, only 5 out of 14 classes that contain main pathology inidications has been evaluated, there are: Atelectasis, Cardiomegaly, Consolidation, Edema and Pleural Effusion.

+#### Data Pre-processing for my project

+- while processing the data to suit my project objecive, consider to use the front/erect image only which are postero-anterior, antero-posterior, erect and blank in ViewCodeSequence_CodeMachine section.

 ### **Third Pass: strengths and weakness**

+* * * * *